Whether you want to maintain your weight or stay fit to prepare for childbirth, you will definitely need protein.

 Choosing the Right Protein Powder

-Based on the experiences of our team and conversations with some of my pregnant clients, we have come up with this list of factors that you should consider when researching protein powders for pregnancy.
+Based on our team's experience and conversations with some of my pregnant clients, we have come up with this list of factors that you should consider when looking for protein powders for pregnancy.

 1. Protein Source

 The source of protein is directly linked to ease of digestion as well as receiving the full amino acid profile.

-When it comes to dairy-based options, ideally choose a grass-fed product.
-And when it comes to plant-based protein powders, make sure that it's a blend of rice, soy, and pea.
-This blend contains the full range of essential amino acids.
+When it comes to dairy-based protein powders, choose a grass-fed one.
+And when it comes to plant-based protein powders, make sure that it's a blend of rice, soy, and pea protein because it contains a full range of essential amino acids.